 Attractive Yield Opportunity.
 We believe our ability to work directly with borrowers to create customized financing solutions enables us to deliver attractive yields to investors while eliminating intermediaries who extract fees for their services.
 Addressing complex situations that are generally underserved by traditional lenders enables us to generate excess returns.
-Private debt transactions have either a fixed or variable coupon payment due periodically, typically monthly or quarterly, and usually include (but are not limited to) exit fees, warrants, and PIK interest.
-We intend to target investments with an annual gross internal rate of return of 13 - 18% on an unleveraged basis consisting of cash interest, PIK interest and warrants or other forms of upside participation.
+Private debt transactions have either a fixed or variable coupon payment due periodically, typically monthly or quarterly, and usually include (but are not limited to) exit fees, warrants, and payment-in-kind ("PIK") interest.
+We target investments with an annual gross internal rate of return of 9-14% on an unleveraged basis consisting of cash interest, PIK interest and warrants or other forms of upside participation.
 Furthermore, while equity holders typically receive no cash or other periodic payments on their investments until a liquidity event occurs, regular interest payments on private debt transactions, combined with amortization payments, reduce the overall level of risk for the private debt investor.